sam-schorb/polygon/README.md

 ## Acknowledgements

-- The RNBO team at Cycling '74 for providing the audio engine that powers Polygon.
+- The RNBO team at Cycling '74 for early inspiration.
 - The [Future of Coding](https://futureofcoding.org/) community and Alex McClean for the inspiration.